movementlabsxyz/MIP/MIP/mip-34/README.md

 To simplify we assume that each validator stakes the same amount.
 The set of validators is in charge of validating sequenced batches and producing blocks that also commit to the state root of the sequenced batch.

-There may be different protocols for the postconfirmation and the L2-confirmation.
+There may be different protocols for the postconfirmation and the fastconfirmation.
 Version A and version B address Postconfirmation.
-Version C includes L2-confirmation.
+Version C includes fastconfirmation.

 #### Version A: Postconfirmation with leader-dependent blocks